What to do with multiple pensions? Combine or Keep separate? (What you need to know)

 To consolidate or not to consolidate

-After you have your old pensions tracked down and the latest values on each, it is time to decide if they should be consolidated or not.
+After you have your old pensions tracked down and the latest values on each, it is time to decide whether they should be consolidated.

 The first way is to combine all of your pensions, which means any money you put in goes towards one pension.